imazen/resizer-web/content/releases/3-alpha-8.md

 ### AnimatedGif plugin
 - Was also just pretending to work before.
 I somehow missed the test failure (yes, I had a manual test for it).
 - Now properly extends BuilderExtension instead of AbstractImageProcessor - so it can actually resize GIFs.
-- uses c.CurrentImageBuilder.Build instead of this.buildToBitmap (so it actually encodes properly)
+- Uses c.CurrentImageBuilder.Build instead of this.buildToBitmap (so it actually encodes properly)
-- Now uses source.RawFormat to filter for GIF images instead of checking the output type.
+- Now uses source.RawFormat to filter GIF images instead of checking the output type.
 No longer swallows ExternalException, since we've found the cause, I think.

 ### SqlReader plugin